-The Company has initiated a Phase IIb, open-label, randomized study in male and female patients aged \geq 18 years old with metastatic lung adenocarcinoma.
+The Company has initiated a Phase IIb, open-label, randomized study in male and female patients aged ≥ 18 years old with metastatic lung adenocarcinoma.
 The staging will be conducted according to Tumour Node Metastases (TNM), 8th Edition.
 In Part 1 of the study (Dose Escalation), patients will receive eight (8) doses of L-DOS47 over four (4) cycles.
 On Day 1 and Day 8 of each cycle, L-DOS47 (administered as an intravenous ("IV") infusion) will be administered 24 hours before vinorelbine/cisplatin.
 Once the maximum tolerated dose of L-DOS47 as an adjunct to vinorelbine/cisplatin is determined, patients in Part 2 of the study (Randomized Treatment) will be randomly assigned to receive L-DOS47 in combination with vinorelbine/cisplatin or vinorelbine/cisplatin alone.
+Six (6) sites have been identified in Poland and the Ukraine to participate in Part 1.
+Initial Competent Authority approval was received for Ukraine in February 2018, and a further amendment approval was received in March 2018.
+Ethics approvals for three Ukraine sites are already in receipt since end of February 2018.
+Competent Authority and Ethics Committee approvals for three sites in Poland were received in April 2018.
+Site selection activities to add a third country, Hungary, to the randomized treatment part of the study were completed in March 2018.
+However, the Company has placed the LDOS003 study on hold since April 2018, with plans to re-start study activities in the near term.

-The Company has insufficient supply of L-DOS47 to complete the LDOS003 study.
-As a result, the Company plans to manufacture another batch of drug product in the next fiscal year to support the completion of the study and other planned studies.
+The Company has insufficient supply of L-DOS47 to complete the LDOS003 study given all the other clinical study initiates.
+As a result, the Company has plans to manufacture another batch of drug product in the next fiscal year to support the completion of the study and other planned studies.
 Completion of the study will depend on the successful release and availability of new drug product.